View James Crum's Obituary on newarkadvocate.com and share memories

 James Crum

 Pataskala - A Funeral Mass will be held for James A. Crum, 54, of Pataskala, at 10:00 A.M.
 Friday, May 24, 2019 at the Church of St. Edward the Confessor, 785 Newark Granville Rd., Granville with Msgr.
 Paul P. Enke as celebrant.
-Burial will follow at St. Joseph Cemetery in Newark.
+Burial will be held at a later date at Chapel Hill Cemetery in Monroe County.

 Jim passed away Saturday, May 18, 2019 at Mt.
 Carmel Hospital East in Columbus after an accident.
 He was born in Barnesville, Ohio to the late Paul Crum and surviving Stella (Burkhart) Crum and grew up in Woodsfield.
 He studied engineering at Ohio University and later earned his MBA at The Ohio State University.
 Jim worked in the government for many years; he was most recently assigned to DSCC as a supervisory engineer.